junocchi/Solved-App/README.md

 Once expo server is running and you have Xcode and Android simulator installed press `i` for iOS simulator and `a` for Android simulator.

-You can also see the app on your iOS/Android phone.
-To do that you will need Expo Go app.
-After downloading the app on your phone you can scan QR code that will be displayed when you run `npx expo start` in your terminal
+You can also see a rendering of the app using an iOS/Android phone and the Expo Go app.
+After downloading the Expo Go app you will be able to scan a QR code displayed when you run `npx expo start` in your terminal.

 ## Running tests